guames/design-patterns/README.md

 ###### Call:
 patterns.behavioral.state.RunState.main(args);
 ###### When you use this pattern:
+* An object’s behavior depends on its state, and it must change its behavior at run-time depending on that state.
+* Operations have large, multipart conditional statements that depend on the object’s state.
+This state is usually represented by one or more enumerated constants.
+Often, several operations will contain this same conditional structure.
+The State pattern puts each branch of the conditional in a separate class.
+This lets you treat the object’s state as an object in its own right that can vary independently from other objects.
 #### Strategy
 ###### Call:
 patterns.behavioral.strategy.RunStrategy.main(args);
 ###### When you use this pattern:
+* Many related classes differ only in their behavior.
+Strategies provide a way to configure a class with one of many behaviors.
+* You need different variants of an algorithm.
+For example, you might define algorithms reflecting different space/time trade-offs.
+Strategies can be used when these variants are implemented as a class hierarchy of algorithms.
+* An algorithm uses data that clients shouldn’t know about.
+Use the Strategy pattern to avoid exposing complex, algorithm- specific data structures.
+* A class defines many behaviors, and these appear as multiple conditional statements in its operations.
+Instead of many condi-tionals, move related conditional branches into their own Strategy class.
 #### Templatemethod
 ###### Call:
 patterns.behavioral.templatemethod.RunTemplateMethod.main(args);
 ###### When you use this pattern:
+* To implement the invariant parts of an algorithm once and leave it up to subclasses to implement the behavior that can vary.
+* When common behavior among subclasses should be factored and localized in a common class to avoid code duplication.
+You first identify the differences in the existing code and then separate the differences into new operations.
+Finally, you replace the differing code with a template method that calls one of these new operations.
+* To control subclasses extensions.
+You can define a template method that calls "hook" operations (see Consequences) at specific points, thereby permitting extensions only at those points.
 #### Visitor
 ###### Call:
 patterns.behavioral.visitor.RunVisitor.main(args);
 ###### When you use this pattern:
+* An object structure contains many classes of objects with differing interfaces, and you want to perform operations on these objects that depend on their concrete classes.
+* Many distinct and unrelated operations need to be performed on objects in an object structure, and you want to avoid "polluting" their classes with these operations.
+Visitor lets you keep related operations together by defining them in one class.
+When the object structure is shared by many applications, use Visitor to put operations in just those applications that need them.
+* The classes defining the object structure rarely change, but you often want to define new operations over the structure.
+Changing the object structure classes requires redefining the interface to all visitors, which is potentially costly.
+If the object structure classes change often, then it’s probably better to define the operations in those classes.

 ## Creational Patterns
 #### Abstractfactory
 ###### Call:
 patterns.creational.abstractfactory.RunAbstractFactory.main(args);
 ###### When you use this pattern:
+* A system should be independent of how its products are created, composed, and represented.
+* A system should be configured with one of multiple families of products.
+* A family of related product objects is designed to be used together, and you need to enforce this constraint.
+* You want to provide a class library of products, and you want to reveal just their interfaces, not their implementations.
 #### Builder
 ###### Call:
 patterns.creational.builder.RunBuilder.main(args);